coldhardcache/dotfiles/archinstall.md

 _dev_ is the device you are installing Arch onto

-## The steps
+## Steps

 1. Disable "Secure Boot" in the BIOS.
 1. Boot into Arch Linux live installation media.
 Make sure that you know which disk is used for your installation.
-We'll assume it's `/dev/sda`.
+We'll assume it's `/dev/sda`, but if you use M.2, it's likely `/dev/nvmenX`.
 You can use `blkid` to list block devices.
 1. If you're using Wifi, launch `iwctl`.
-You're network should be automatically configured if you're using wired network.
+1. If wired, you should be good.
+If not, use `ip` and `dmesg` to debug.
 1. Partition your disk:
-   1. Run `cfdisk _dev_` for partitioning
+   1. Run `cfdisk ` _dev_ for partitioning
    1. Choose GPT partitioning (if you don't get the option to choose ,please run `cfdisk -z`)
-   1. Create a 512MiB partition.
-Set its type to `EFI System`
+   1. Create a 1GB EFI boot partition.
+Set its type to `EFI System`.
    1. Create a swap partition.
-4GiB will probably do.
+16GiB will probably do.
+If you have over 32GB RAM, probably not needed.
 Set its type to `Linux Swap`
-   1. Create a partition for the rest of the drive. (that should create /dev/sda3)
+   1. Create a partition for the rest of the drive.
    1. `mkswap /dev/sda2`
    1. `swapon /dev/sda2`
    1. `mkfs.vfat -F32 /dev/sda1`
-   1. `mkfs.xfs /dev/sda3`
+   1. `mkfs.ext4 /dev/sda3`
    1. `mount /dev/sda3 /mnt`
    1. `mkdir /mnt/boot`
    1. `mount /dev/sda1 /mnt/boot`
-1. `pacstrap /mnt base intel-ucode sudo linux linux-firmware xfsprogs neovim`
+1. `pacstrap /mnt base sudo linux linux-firmware vim dev`
 1. `genfstab -U /mnt >> /mnt/etc/fstab`
 1. `arch-chroot /mnt`
 1. `ln -sf /usr/share/zoneinfo/Region/City /etc/localtime` (you can see all the options in [wiki timezones list](https://en.wikipedia.org/wiki/List_of_tz_database_time_zones))